ShafeenTejani/style-transfer/README.md

 ![Style Images](results/style_images.png)

-Each style transfer was run for 1000 iterations on a CPU and took approximately 1 hour.
+Each style transfer was run for 1000 iterations on a CPU and took approximately 2 hours.
 Here are some of the style transfers I was able to generate:

 ![Results](results/style_transfers.png)